-Three months ended August 31, 2014 compared with three months ended August 31, 2013 may earn an interest, its working capital and how many shares it has outstanding.
+The following analysis discusses the variations in the Company's quarterly results but, as with most junior mineral exploration companies, the results of operations (including net losses) are not the main factor in establishing the financial health of the Company.
+Of additional significance are the resource properties in which the Company has, or may earn an interest, its working capital and how many shares it has outstanding.
 The variations seen over the quarters are primarily a result of the level of activity of the Company's ongoing property evaluation program and the timing and results of the Company's exploration activities on its then current properties.
 There are no general trends regarding the Company's quarterly results.
 Quarterly results can vary significantly depending on whether the Company has abandoned any properties or granted any stock options and these are the factors that account for material variations in the Company's quarterly net losses, none of which are predictable.
 The write-off of exploration and evaluation assets can also have a material effect on quarterly results as and when they occur.
 General operating costs other than the specific items noted above tend to be quite similar from period to period.